TheFifthRider/simply-roleplaying-webapp/docs/gameplay/tests.md

 Whenever you take a risk to try to do something your gamemaster will call for a test of ability to determine what happens next.
 A **test of ability** (or **test** for short) is resolved by rolling [skill, legacy, and background dice](../character/backgrounds.md) to see if the roll meets or exceeds a specific number-- the difficulty of doing what you want to do.

+## What are tests?
+Most of the time in a game, your gamemaster will just tell you to make a test of a particular attribute, you'll roll the dice and tell them the result, and they'll let you know what happens.

+They might say you **failed**, **partially succeedd**, **fully succeeded**, or **critically succeeded** at the test.
+If you failed you didn't get what you want and you might be in trouble.
+If you partially succeeded you got what you wanted but only barely, probably at a price.
+If you fully succeeded you did exactly what you set out to do.
+If you critically succeeded not only did you do what you set out to do, you rocked it.

+## Breaking Down Tests
 While you rarely need to fully write out a test with all of its possible outcomes, if you did it would look something like this:

 >  **Sell Questionable Goods to a Local Merchant**